Who’s the fastest growing demographic on Facebook? Older People.

 You can’t go a week or so without sending to your list and you can’t send multiple things in a short span and overload your list.
 People will forget about you then unsubscribe if you send something after a going a while without sending anything.

 The best practice is to find your most successful days and stay with those.
-You going to have to test each days until you find the system that will work the best for you.
+You are going to have to test each days until you find the system that will work the best for you.

 Use Video to Market Yourself